OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-24.md

 ## Joshua 24:17

-It was the Lord our God Himself who brought us and our parents up out of Egypt, from that land of slavery, and performed those great signs before our eyes.
+It was the Lord our God who brought us and our ancestors up out of Egypt, from that land of slavery, and performed those great signs before our eyes.
 He protected us on our entire journey and among all the nations through which we travelled.

 ## Joshua 24:18

-And the Lord drove out before us all the nations, including the Amorites, who lived in the land.
-We too will serve the Lord, because He is our God.”
+The Lord drove out before us all the nations, including the Amorites, who lived in the land.
+We too will serve the Lord, for He is our God.”

 ---